Why are we providing this notice?

 What information do we collect about you and what do we use it for?

-Personal data held by us or on our behalf may include, but is not necessarily limited to, your name, address, place of business, email address, other contact details, corporate contact information, job title, signature, correspondence records, information about how you use our website and other technical data such as your IP address, login data for our web portal, browser type and version, time zone setting and location.
+Personal data held by us or on our behalf may include, but is not necessarily limited to, your name, address, place of business, email address, other contact details, corporate contact information, job title, signature, employment and job history, correspondence records, details relating to your investment activity or preferences, and information about how you use our website and other technical data such as your IP address, login data for our web portal, browser type and version, time zone setting and location.

 The purposes for which we may collect, store and use personal data about you and our ‘lawful basis’ for processing such data are set out in the table below.
 The law specifies certain ‘lawful bases’ for which we are allowed to use your personal data.